aldair31121997-wq/reviewing-data/HPAIVpredict/README.md

 predictionH5crna <- "PATH_TO_vrnaDDG.xlsx"
 ```

 where these two files are those obtained in the first step.
 The script outputs a table in `xlsx` format containing all the analyzed positions and estimated likelihoods of insertions.
-When a given insertion has a prediction score higher than the detection threshold ($10^{-5}$), the prediction column contains its estimated $\log_{10}$-frequency unless the position is filtered by the `slippage accesibilty` rule.
-In cases where the prediction score is lower than the detection threshold or is filtered by the `slippage accesibilty` rule, the prediction column contains `BELOWtreshold`.
+When a given insertion has a prediction score higher than the detection threshold ($10^{-5}$), the prediction column contains its estimated $\log_{10}$-frequency unless the position is filtered by the `slippage accessibility` rule.
+In cases where the prediction score is lower than the detection threshold or is filtered by the `slippage accessibility` rule, the prediction column contains `BELOWthreshold`.

-In addition, the script creates the same type of plot than the plots shown in the article using a given window of visualization. this window corresponds to the positions in the HA
+In addition, the script creates the same type of plot than the plots shown in the article using a given window of visualization.
+This window corresponds to the positions in the HA
-predicted and obseved (going from nucleotide position 1012 to 1030)
+predicted and observed (going from nucleotide position 1012 to 1030)

 ## Additional information on the model fitting

 Model training and fitting are available in the `training-fitting/` folder, which contains the R script used to generate the linear regression model, as well as the table containing the insertions and their corresponding ΔΔG, ΔG, and match/mismatch values used for training.

 # Note

 **TODO: add preprint citation**

-This version of `HPAIVpredict` (v 1.0.0) is the first to be published but not the last: A new version including substitution forecasting and furin-clevage scores is currently being developed.
-It will be released as a single user-friendly module and available via this repository send a mail to [aldair31121997@gmail.com](mailto:aldair3112
+This version of `HPAIVpredict` (v 1.0.0) is the first to be published but not the last: A new version including substitution forecasting and furin-cleavage scores is currently being developed.
+It will be released as a single user-friendly module and available via this repository send a mail to [aldair31121997@gmail.com](mailto:aldair31121997@gmail.com)